-This morning I was discussing with The Boy that there are a few things about our library that I would consider “peeves.”
-They are the little annoyances that have built up over time and that I now complain about on a daily basis (yes, daily) because they tend to pop up with record frequency.
+This morning I was discussing with a friend the few things about our library that I would consider “peeves.”
+They are the little annoyances that have built up over time, and that I now complain about on a daily basis (yes, daily) because they tend to pop up with record frequency.

 So without further ado, a list: